ttezel/snake/readme.md

 #Cooperative and Adaptive Algorithms

-A collection of algorithms written in JS
+#A collection of AI algorithms written in JS

 ##`Snake`